Problems with Student Visa applications

 Chat now

-If your visa is granted on a vignette (sticker in your passport) that covers the full length of the visa, and you notice an error on the vignette, you must contact the visa application centre that you received the visa from immediately to ask for it to be corrected.
+• If you applied for your visa overseas you must contact the visa application centre that you applied to immediately to ask for it to be corrected.
 You should do this before you travel to the UK.

-If you are able to travel to the UK before getting the correction, you will need to contact ISSAC as soon as possible after you arrive in the UK.
+• If you travel to the UK before getting the correction, you will need to contact ISSAC as soon as possible.
 We can then provide you with instructions on how to get this corrected.
-This only applies if your visa is granted for less than 6 months, so you only get a vignette covering the full visa and not if you get a 90 day vignette and a BRP.